thephpleague/tactician/plugins/logger.md

 ~~~

 ## Change Logger Levels
 PSR-3 supports [log levels](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md#5-psrlogloglevel) which allow you to filter messages by their importance.
-By default, the `LoggerMiddleware` uses the Debug level for commands being received and completed but the Error level for commands failing due to exceptions.
+By default, the `LoggerMiddleware` uses the Debug level for commands being received and handled but the Error level for commands failing due to exceptions.

 If you'd like to change these levels, you can override them in the `LoggerMiddleware` constructor: